dengxian-xreal/xreal.github.io/docs/05_Release Note/NRSDK 2.3.0.md

 ### Known Issues

 * Samsung S23 is not compatible with XREAL Light glasses.
-* Samsung S23 is not compatible with multithreaded rendering and URP.
+* URP is not compatible with multithreaded rendering.